neophob/PixelController/README.md

 This enables the Screen Capture Generator which captures a region of 500 x 300 pixels.
 Potential use cases for this Generator are: YouTube videos, other movie players...

-Or you can start PixelController in the **random mode** where PixelController changes the Visuals randomly:
+Or you can start PixelController in the **random mode**, where PixelController changes the Visuals randomly:

     #=========================
     #start in random mode?